Browse our guides or talk to our team.

 Flowcharts are one of the most versatile diagram types, whether you’re documenting a complex business process, helping software engineers envision data flow, or even taking a “Which movie should you watch?” quiz.

 In the following article, we have six common types of flowcharts explained and illustrated with a flowcharting example.
 Just click on that example to launch Gliffy and get started making your own flowchart.
 Plus, these template flowcharts and flowchart examples are just the beginning — Gliffy has plenty to help you get started.
 Jump ahead to the section that you find most helpful or read on to review all our template flowcharts and examples:

 Want to jump in right away?
-Start a free trial of Gliffy Online or check out Gliffy's Atlassian Apps to get started with over 200 flowchart templates.
+Start a free trial of Gliffy for Confluence or Gliffy Online to get started with over 200 flowchart templates.

 Start Free Trial